devyntk/streamline-control/README.md

 # Streamline-Control

 This is the main app developed for the StreamlineOS project, a project centered around automatic running of [FIRST Tech Challenge](https://www.firstinspires.org/robotics/ftc) events.
-Written using Qt and PyQt5, it's designed to work on Ubuntu, however will most likely work on other Linux distributions and Windows & macOS.
+Written using GTK and PyGObject, it's designed to work on Ubuntu, however will most likely work on other Linux distributions and Windows & macOS.

 # Running Streamline-Control